Modeling and Analysis of Data Trading on Blockchain-based Market in IoT Networks: Introduction

-The related work indicates a gap in terms of: 1) a benchmark for IoT data trading, and 2) analysis of the cost of IoT data trading in terms of communication, specifically in city-level networks.
-The efficiency of a Blockchain-based data trading protocol is a major concern for data traders. \PP{The futures markets are highly dynamic and low latency trading is critical to to maximize the efficiency of the the marketplace}.
-However, currently there is a lack of general framework that provides a guideline for the use of trading protocols based on a set of neutral and commonly accepted rules. \PP{A proper benchmark helps the interested parties to understand the tradeoffs in Blockchain-based systems and the associated performance indicators.}
+The related work indicates a \rv{knowledge} gap in terms of: 1) a benchmark for IoT data trading, and 2) analysis of the cost of IoT data trading in terms of communication, specifically in city-level networks.
+The efficiency of a Blockchain-based data trading protocol is a major concern for data traders. \rv{Future markets will be highly dynamic and low latency trading is critical} \rv{to maximize} the efficiency of the marketplace.
+However, currently there is a lack of a general framework that provides a guideline for the use of trading protocols based on a set of neutral and commonly accepted rules. \PP{A proper benchmark helps the interested parties to understand the tradeoffs in Blockchain-based systems and the associated performance indicators.}

-In this paper, first, we design a DLT-based trading system for exchanging IoT data. \PP{We have chosen the NB-IoT standard~\cite{nbiotsmartcity} as the underlying connectivity solution, as it is seen} by the mobile operators as a major candidate to dominate wide-range connectivity for future smart cities.
-One of the reasons for this is that, unlike other IoT technologies, it is able to offer symmetric uplink/downlink throughput, which is a feature essential from the viewpoint of a DLT \cite{3GPPTS36.213,iotbc}.
+In this paper, first, we design a DLT-based trading system for exchanging IoT data. \PP{We have chosen the NB-IoT standard~\cite{nbiotsmartcity} as the underlying connectivity solution, as it is seen} by the mobile operators as a major candidate to dominate wide-range connectivity for future smart cities. \rv{Unlike \ppp{many} other IoT technologies, NB-IoT is able to offer symmetric uplink/downlink throughput, which is an essential feature from the viewpoint of a DLT \cite{3GPPTS36.213,iotbc}}.
 The proposed trading system includes the following IoT data trading protocols; \textit{General Trading (GT)}, \textit{Buying on Demand (BoD)}, and \textit{Selling on Demand (SoD)}.
-Here we use the term "on demand" from the viewpoint of the smart contracts that implement the transactions between buyers and sellers.
-Each trading protocol is customized for different scenarios. \PP{\textit{GT} could be considered as the usual trading protocol in data marketplace, while the \textit{BoD} and \textit{SoD} are protocols used to support particular demands from either sellers or buyers.}
+Here\rv{,} we use the term ``on demand'' from the \rv{perspective} of the smart contracts that implement the transactions between buyers and sellers.
+Each trading protocol is customized for different scenarios. \PP{\textit{GT} could be considered as the usual trading protocol in \rv{the} data marketplace, while the \textit{BoD} and \textit{SoD} are protocols used to support particular demands from either sellers or buyers.}